Baba Yaga Music Home » Many-Colored-Land » Pre-Shrinking Fabric

 Pre-Shrinking is Essential

-... which also means... buy enough fabric to pre-shrink!
+... which means... buy enough fabric to pre-shrink!

 Ready-to-wear is usually sold ready-to-shrink, which is why you see so many Dry Clean Only tags on clothes in stores.
-It saves the manufacturer time and money if they don't preshrink, and then side-step responsibility for cleaning mistakes by the customer.
+It saves the manufacturer time and money if they don't preshrink then side-step responsibility for cleaning mistakes by the customer.
 Of course, YOU get to pay for dry cleaning for the life of the garment, too bad!

 1. Hand-wash in cool water and air dry flat on a supported surface is commonly considered to be the gentlest way to clean.
 But make SURE you rinse well!